-Our long-term goal is to unite humanity behind a global, expert-developed plan to end global crises.
+Our long-term goal is to unite humanity behind a democratic, expert-developed plan to end global crises.
 Right now, we are running experiments to test our organizational structures and processes.

 Our immediate goal is to end global crises that harm or will harm billions of current and future people.
 In no particular order, we are focused on: